- Monthly Theme: Erotic Thrillers

 Kristine: I agree with that.

 Sean: I think Almodóvar is actually always folding horror movie elements into his films, but this movie might be his most overt use of horror tropes (other than The Skin I Live In).
-The most obvious connection to the universe of horror movies is the fact that Marina is shooting a horror movie, The Midnight Phantom, at the beginning of the film.
+The most obvious connection to the universe of horror movies is the fact that Marina is shooting one, The Midnight Phantom, at the beginning of the film.
 And also, the score for Tie Me Up!
 Tie Me Down! is done by Ennio Morricone.
 Morricone is most famous for scoring Sergio Leone’s spaghetti Westerns, but he’s also well-known for having scored Dario Argento’s “Animal trilogy” (which includes The Bird with the Crystal Plumage) and John Carpenter’s The Thing.
 And Morricone’s work in this movie references the Psycho score many times.

 Kristine: I agree that the score is an obvious “horror movie” score, though I think it’s interesting how Almodóvar also places these diagetic songs into the movie that are not.
 Like the song Lola sings at the wrap party, or that ridiculous flamenco-scored commercial about how Germans are smart with their money and Spaniards are stupid, or the pop song everyone sings in the car at the end.
 But I’m actually not sure what to make of the Marina/Ricky relationship.
 Do you think it had “monstrous” elements like the Countess/Ilona or the Countess/Valerie or Valerie/Stefan in Daughters of Darkness?
 In that movie all the relationships seemed to be shot through with sadism and didn’t really have an “upside.”
 But here I think there is a distinct implication that when Marina falls for Ricky, she stops being addicted to self-destructive behavior (i.e. drugs).